Amoghsy/Linkio/README.md

 # Linkio – AI-Powered Hyperlocal Service Marketplace

-> Connecting customers with nearby skilled workers in real time, powered by AI.
+>An AI-powered platform that seamlessly connects customers with trusted local service workers in real time.

 ---